info@rubertpartners.com |

 What Can Postnuptial Agreements in the UAE Cover?

-• Division of marital and non-marital property
+- Division of marital and non-marital property

-• Treatment of income, gifts, or inheritances
+- Treatment of income, gifts, and inheritances

-When to Consider Postnuptial Agreements in the UAE
+When to Consider a Postnuptial Agreement

-• After receiving a significant inheritance or financial gift
+- Receiving a significant inheritance or financial gift

-• Upon launching or acquiring a business
+- Launching or acquiring a business

-• As a way to reduce future conflict by clarifying rights and obligations
+- Seeking to reduce future conflict by clarifying rights and obligations

 What Makes a Postnup Valid in the UAE?